-Energy providers in Midland like TXU, Direct Energy, and Cirro are the competitive energy retailers.
+Energy providers in Midland like TXU Energy and Cirro Energy are the competitive energy retailers.
 In Texas, these companies are called Retail Electric Providers (REPs).

 Energy suppliers offer two different types of plans for residential and business customers: a fixed-rate plan or a variable-rate plan.